wrav/oembed/README.md

     {% set embed = craft.oembed.embed(url, options) %}
     {% set media = craft.oembed.media(url, options) %}

+Updating the embed URL , such as autoplay, rel, mute paramaters.
+This allows for you to support features the provider might not yet support

+    {{
+        entry.oembed_field.render({
+            params: {
+                autoplay: 1,
+                rel: 0,
+                mute: 0,
+                loop: 1,
+                autopause: 1,
+            }
+        })
+    }}

 You can access additional media details using the examples below.

     entry.field.media.title